 Poppy Seed and Walnut Rolls

-Here is the recipe for delicious mouthwatering poppy seed and walnut rolls.
-These rolls are consisting of a fluffy thin dough and enough tasty filling to satisfy either poppy seeds or walnut lovers.
+Here is the recipe for delicious, mouthwatering poppy seed and walnut rolls.
+These delightful rolls feature a fluffy, thin dough generously filled with a scrumptious mixture that will satisfy both poppy seed and walnut lovers alike.

 closeup of Poppy Seed Rolls